Hackdromeda/BugBrowser/README.md

 Learn about best security practices and how to secure your accounts, devices, and data after a hack
   * Try, *Alexa ask Bug Browser to give me security tips*
+  * Try, *Alexa ask Bug Browser for security recommendations*

 Learn about BugCrowd and HackerOne
   * Try, *Alexa ask Bug Browser to tell me some facts about BugCrowd.*
   * Try, *Alexa ask Bug Browser to introduce me to BugCrowd.*
   * Try, *Alexa ask Bug Browser to tell me what bug bounties and bug bounty platforms are*
   * See the Alexa app or interface for a recap of this information (iOS, Android, and Fire TV)

-Learn how to use BugCrowd
-  * Try, *Alexa how do you use BugCrowd?*
+  * Try, *Alexa how do you use BugCrowd?* (Echo Spot and Echo Show only)
+  * Try, *Alexa ask Bug Browser to introduce me to BugCrowd with a video* to learn about BugCrowd through videos (Echo Spot and Echo Show only)

 Get bounties from BugCrowd and/or HackerOne (Sorted by NEWEST first)
   * Try, *Alexa ask Bug Browser, how do you find bounties?*